 In addition, the Center has also offered research support to graduate students through field research grants.
 Past grants were made possible by the Tinker Foundation and by Center funding.
-Information on future graduate student field research grants will be available on this webpage and through the student listserv.
+The 2018 grant competition for doctoral students is now open.

-Finally, select graduate students often serve as part-time research assistants at the Center during the academic year.
-Graduate Research Assistant positions are now open for the 2018-2019 academic year.
-Please find the position descriptions and how to apply on our Employment Opportunities page.
+Finally, select undergraduate and graduate students often serve as part-time research assistants at the Center during the academic year.
+Please check back regularly for student assistant openings on our Employment Opportunities page.

 While the Center does not offer courses, degrees or certificates, we've compiled a list below of academic programs.
 For specific information about academic programs, please contact the unit of interest directly using the links provided below.

 - MA in International Affairs: Comparative and Regional Studies

 - MIS in International Service: International Studies track

 - Graduate Certificate in the Americas